Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Paladin.md

 ##### Epic Feat

-Add 4d12 to the damage roll instead of 2d12.
+Add `dice: 4d12` to the damage roll instead of 2d12.

 ### Class Talents